 In 2018, 128.000 new homes were sold in France.
 This highly regulated sector offers homeowners solid guarantees and many advantages.

-New development is often marketed as off plan properties.
+New french property development is often marketed as off plan properties.
 This status allows a developer to start marketing part of the development upstream of construction in order to obtain the completion guarantee (GFA).

 The latter is a key element in ensuring the proper completion of the site and securing the buyer’s recourse in the event of a construction failure.